 There are many options to frame your photos and hang them on the wall – I particularly like CanvasPop.

-A more interesting and unique approach is to have your your favourite travel moment painted!
+A more interesting and unique approach is to have your favorite travel moment painted!
 Do like Missy who documented years of travel painting on her Moleskine.
 An amazing set of visual memories!

-If you’re a social media junkie like me, chances are you’ll probably have TONS of photos uploaded in social media, specially on Instagram.
-So why not put it to a more creative use?
+If you’re a social media junkie like me, chances are you’ll probably have TONS of photos uploaded in social media, especially on Instagram.
+So why not put it to more creative use?

 Personally, I use a Polaroid Zip to print out my photos instantly.
 They come out in small mini-squares that I then use to ornament my fridge or add to my scrapbook.